Temperatures are slowly going to rise throughout San Diego County until they peak mid-week for yet another heat wave that will scorch the region.

-The Cool Zones will offer a shelter in which visitors can keep cool indoors and service animals will be allowed, as well.
+To help locals beat the heat, several Cool Zones have been placed throughout the county.
+The sites offer an indoor shelter in which visitors can keep cool.
+Service animals will be allowed, as well.

-However, some new rules will be in place to keep visitors safe amid the ongoing COVID-19 pandemic.
-Everyone who enters a Cool Zone will have their temperature taken before they can be allowed in and both visitors and staff are required to wear a facial covering.
-Social distancing will be mandated and time limits may also be applied to limit each zone’s capacity, according to the county.
+However, some rules will be in place to keep visitors safe amid the ongoing COVID-19 pandemic.
+Everyone who enters a cool zone will have their temperature taken before they can be allowed in, and both visitors and staff are required to wear a facial covering.
+Social distancing will be mandated, and time limits may also be applied to limit each zone’s capacity, according to the county.

-Here is a list of all Cool Zones that will be open in the county from noon to 5 p.m.:
+Here is a list of all cool zones open in the county from 12 to 5 p.m.
+Monday through Friday:

-- Spring Valley Community Center – Located at 8735 Jamacha Blvd.
+- Spring Valley Community Center: 8735 Jamacha Blvd.

-- Valley Center Branch Library – Located at 29200 Cole Grade Rd.
+- Valley Center Branch Library: 29200 Cole Grade Road

 Please note that locations are closed on county holidays unless otherwise noted.